 So, without further ado, here are the arguments for or against Italy/Croatia.

 However, if you use the highways in Italy, you have to pay.
 A lot.
 The tolls are extremely high.
-But if you use the side streets, it will take you forever to get from one place to the other.
+But if you use the side streets, it will take you forever to get from one place to another.

 Streets are mostly not narrow, but mostly wide enough – even the mountain roads.
-And streets, apart from cities and busy towns, are not busy, which makes driving in Croatia a lot of fun.
+And streets, apart from cities and busy towns, are not busy, making driving in Croatia a lot of fun.

 They are much more considerate and patient.
-Yes, I love driving in Croatia – actually, it was my favorite road trip so far (probably even better than driving in Switzerland with its amazing mountain roads).
+Yes, I love driving in Croatia – actually, the Croatia road trip has been one of my favorite trips so far (probably even better than driving in Switzerland with its amazing mountain roads).

 Croatia and Italy are both NOT budget-friendly destinations, in general.

-So, if you are budget-conscious, then Croatia is probably the better place to visit, though prices are increasing with the more visitors the country gets.
+If you are budget-conscious, then Croatia is probably the better place to visit, though prices increase with the more visitors the country gets.

-Second, Italians show a lot of affection to dogs (at least to smaller dogs).
-My dog, Puppy, makes friends daily (and he normally is not the friendliest dog) because Italians talk to him in such a beautiful voice (and Italian is such a sweet language that dogs like it in general, I assume).
+Second, Italians show a lot of affection for dogs (at least for smaller dogs).
+My dog, Puppygak, makes friends daily.
+He normally is not the friendliest dog, but Italians talk to him in such a beautiful voice (and Italian is such a sweet language that dogs like it generally, I assume).

 So, I would not say Croatia is very dog-unfriendly, but Italy is the best place to visit in Italy with a dog.